 According to a number of reports, the availability of talent is one of the biggest obstacles to growth and internationalisation in companies and other organisations.
-Finland’s working age population is decreasing, and population growth is based exclusively on immigration.

 Finnish companies need skilled employees, particularly employees with special skills not currently available in Finland.
-The immigration of skilled labour into Finland will help to put Finnish innovation on a stronger and more international footing, and will attract international investment to Finland.
+The immigration of skilled labour into Finland will help to put Finnish business and innovation on a stronger and more international footing, and will attract international investment to Finland.
 This in turn will create new jobs.

-Greater diversity in society and working life will make Finland more attractive to international talent and investors, while also making a decisive contribution to improving the employment rates among immigrants already living in Finland.
+Greater diversity and non-discrimination in society and working life will make Finland more attractive to international talent and investors, while also making a decisive contribution to improving the employment rates among immigrants already living in Finland.
 Having a more international working environment will encourage international graduates and researchers to settle in Finland, and prevent the so-called brain drain.